-By the early 1850s, he was considered a Chief in his band and in his twenties, he began to ride with Geronimo, Nana, and other Apache leaders making numerous raids into northern Mexico.
-In 1862, he joined with Mangas Coloradas in making raids not only into Mexico but also upon the encroaching white settlers.
+By the early 1850s, he was considered a Chief in his band.
+In his twenties, he began to ride with Geronimo, Nana, and other Apache leaders, making numerous raids into northern Mexico.
+In 1862, he joined with Mangas Coloradas in making raids into Mexico and upon the encroaching white settlers.

-When Mangas Coloradas met with the U.S. Army in January 1863, under a flag of truce, instead of maintaining the peaceful negotiations that were alleged, the army took Mangas Coloradas prisoner and later executed him on January 18th.
-This, of course, very much angered not only Victorio but also Cochise, another powerful leader.
+When Mangas Coloradas met with the U.S. Army in January 1863, under a flag of truce, instead of maintaining the alleged peaceful negotiations, the army took Mangas Coloradas prisoner and later executed him on January 18.
+This, of course, very much angered not only Victorio but also Cochise, another influential leader.

-Afterward, Victorio formed a band of Eastern Chiricahua and Mescalero, numbering some 300 and began to retaliate against the Army.
+Afterward, Victorio formed a band of Eastern Chiricahua and Mescalero, numbering some 300, and retaliated against the Army.
 Those military officers who fought against Victorio regarded him as a sound tactician and a leader of men.
 However, by 1869, Victorio and his band had been subdued and convinced to move to a new reservation near Ojo Caliente, New Mexico.
-In 1869, they were settled near Fort Craig, New Mexico waiting for the completion of the reservation.
+In 1869, they were settled near Fort Craig, New Mexico, waiting to complete the reservation.

-The following year, Victorio, together with 500 Mimbrenos, Mogollones, and Mescaleros, were assigned to the Ojo Caliente Reservation some 15 miles northwest of present-day Monticello.
+The following year, Victorio and 500 Mimbrenos, Mogollones, and Mescaleros were assigned to the Ojo Caliente Reservation some 15 miles northwest of present-day Monticello.

-By April 1872, the new reservation was established, and the next month the first Indians began to move.
-By June, about 450 Apache, including Victorio, had arrived, but the rest of them had simply taken off, many of them joining with their Chiricahua cousins in Arizona.
-In the summer of 1874, Tularosa was abandoned and the remaining Apache were allowed to return to Ojo Caliente.
+By April 1872, the new reservation was established, and the following month the first Indians began to move.
+By June, about 450 Apache, including Victorio, had arrived, but the rest had simply taken off, many of them joining with their Chiricahua cousins in Arizona.
+In the summer of 1874, Tularosa was abandoned, and the remaining Apache were allowed to return to Ojo Caliente.

-The Ojo Caliente Reservation was officially closed and in May 1877, Taza, son, and successor to the deceased Cochise began to lead his people to Arizona.
-The reservation conditions at San Carlos were abominable and in early September, Victorio, with about 300 followers, fled the San Carlos Reservation and began three years of intermittent attacks in Mexico, Texas, and New Mexico.
-In Texas, he was hotly pursued by Buffalo Soldiers of the 9th and 10th Cavalries, as well as Texas Rangers.
+The Ojo Caliente Reservation was officially closed, and in May 1877, Taza, son, and successor to the deceased Cochise, began to lead his people to Arizona.
+The reservation conditions at San Carlos were terrible.
+In early September, Victorio, with about 300 followers, fled the San Carlos Reservation and began three years of intermittent attacks in Mexico, Texas, and New Mexico.
+In Texas, he was hotly pursued by Buffalo Soldiers of the 9th and 10th Cavalries and Texas Rangers.

-In April 1880, Victorio was said to have led his band in the “Alma Massacre,” where a number of settlers’ homes were raided and several people killed.
-As a result, U.S. Army troops were sent out in force from Fort Bayard, New Mexico to capture Victorio and his band.
+In April 1880, Victorio was said to have led his band in the “Alma Massacre,” where several settlers’ homes were raided and several people killed.
+As a result, U.S. Army troops were sent out in force from Fort Bayard, New Mexico, to capture Victorio and his band.
 The soldiers outpaced Victorio to the water holes in the Sierra Diablo Mountains, and after two unsuccessful attempts to reach water, the Apache retreated into Mexico.